A Minimum Counterexample Proof of the Seymour Second Neighborhood Conjecture via the Graph Level Order: Main Theorem

-\begin{corollary} \textbf{Multiple Degree-Doubling Nodes} Let \( G \) be an oriented graph with minimum degree \( \delta \), and let the most dense graph be in the rooted neighborhood \( R_i \).
-Then every node in the rooted neighborhood \( R_i \) has its degree doubled in the representation. \end{corollary}
+\begin{corollary}[Multiple Seymour Vertices] Let $G \in \mathcal{O}$ be an oriented graph with minimum out-degree $\delta$, and let $R_i$ be the last, most dense rooted neighborhood.
+Then every node in $R_i$ is a Seymour vertex. \end{corollary}

-The discovery of multiple degree-doubling nodes elevates the SSNC from a mere question of existence to one of abundance.
-There were some who doubted that one even existed.
-Now there are many.\\

-Second is the way in which we find it.
-It is the presence of a last dense, rooted neighborhood with an oriented graph as these rooted neighborhoods decrease in size.
-We see this occur as the interior degrees are forced to increase as the distance from \(v_0\) is increased.
-These interior degrees are set up to prevent a predecessor node's degree from doubling.
-Ultimately, though, they are unable to do that, as we see the collision of the rooted neighborhood shrinkage and interior degree requirements.\\

-Then third, we can look at the applications.
-We may be looking for the person who has the most influence, but this is saying that there may not be just one person; there may be a whole set of people, a tightly connected group.
-Dense graphs have many applications in themselves, from areas like expander graphs to network topology design to coding theory.
-The discovery of multiple degree-doubling nodes elevates the SSNC from a mere question of existence to one of abundance.